ARTICLE 1 Name

 Dues to be determined by the Executive Board.

-The fiscal year of the American Angus Auxiliary shall be
+The fiscal year of the Auxiliary shall be

 ARTICLE X Finances

-Section 10.1 Funds of the American Angus Auxiliary shall be used for necessary operating
+Section 10.1Funds of the Auxiliary shall be used for necessary operating

 expenses and constructive work benefiting the American Angus cattle industry.

 Section 10.2 Scholarship Fund.

 American Angus Auxiliary of all American Angus Auxiliary scholarship funds.

 to the Angus Foundation.

-- Any donations to establish a named award or ongoing award in honor or memory
+- 10.4.3 Any donations to establish a named award or ongoing award in honor or memory

 of a person will be accepted through an agreement with the Auxiliary.
 The agreement

 will specify funding of the award, length of time the award will be given and

 criteria for the award.
 Funds will be managed through the American Angus Auxiliary

 Should the Auxiliary cease to exist, the balance of all accounts held by the Auxiliary will be turned over to the American Angus Association to be used for the same purpose as originally intended.

 ARTICLE XI Quorum

-Section 11.1 A quorum for the annual, regular and special meetings shall be a majority of the voting members present in person and via the Executive Board approved electronic platform.
+Section 11.1 A quorum for the annual, regular and special meetings of the Auxiliary shall be a majority of the voting members present in person and via the Executive Board approved electronic platform.

-Section 11.2 A quorum of the Auxiliary Council shall consist of those members present including two members of the Executive Committee, totaling not less than six qualified members.
+Section 11.2 A quorum of the Auxiliary Council shall consist of those members present including two members of the Executive Board, totaling not less than six qualified members.

 ARTICLE XII Parliamentary Authority

-Section 12.1 Robert’s Rules of Order Revised shall be the guide on all points not contained in these By-Laws.
+Section 12.1 1 Robert’s Rules of Order Revised shall be the guide on all points not contained in these By-Laws.